ShannaSeigel/misc-share/README.md

 ## misc-share
+Sep 2020

-for miscellaneous files, to share.
+For miscellaneous files, to share.